Nargis: Civilian award

+Film Awards

+Tributes and honors

-A street in Bandra, Mumbai, is named Nargis Dutt Road in her memory.
+Streets in Bandra, Mumbai and Model Colony, Pune, are named Nargis Dutt Road in her memory.
 A postal stamp of face value 100 paise was issued by India Post was issued in Nargis' honour on 30 December 1993.
-Google celebrated Nargis Dutt on her 86th birthday on 1 June 2015.

 The National Film Awards honoured Dutt by instituting the Nargis Dutt Award for Best Feature Film on National Integration upon her achievement in Hindi Cinema.
+Her name was removed from the awards in 2024, for unknown reasons.